AnatoliiChub/PetSafeBrands/README.md

 I used a modern stack of technologies: **Jetpack Compose, Kotlin Coroutines, Kotlin Flow, Retrofit and Hilt**.
 I prefer to use **Hilt** for dependency injection because it can provide compile-time safety(in comparison with Koin it's an advantage), it supports **Jetpack Compose** and has full integration with Android.
 Also I have a lot of experience with Dagger 2, since Hilt is based on Dagger 2, it's also an advantage for me.
 Since I have a [Debug Mode](https://github.com/AnatoliiChub/PetSafeBrands/tree/develop?tab=readme-ov-file#debug-mode) in the app it's a good option to set up configuration for different ```BuildConfig```'s.
 Despite having a lot of experience with RxJava I used Kotlin coroutines and Flow because in my opinion the RxJava framework has a chance to become deprecated or not maintainable in the next few years.
+I've used use cases to extract and structurize business logic.
+I've used Junit 5 for testing and Mockito to mock dependencies.
+I've written unit tests for a few use cases.

 ### Project Structure
-- `domain`: Contains the business logic and use cases.
+- `domain`: Contains the business logic and pojo's.
 - `data`: Contains repositories and data sources.
 - `ui`: Contains UI components and screens.
 - `di`: Contains dependency injection modules.